rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Epistemic determination    :  0.230
      Bipolar-valued equivalence : +0.165

-In :numref:`BachetRanking` Line 20 above, we may observe that the *Bachet* scores lead eventually to a ranking result that is better correlated  with the given outranking relation than the previous *NetFlows* ranking (+0.715 versus +0.638).
+In :numref:`BachetRanking` Line 20 above, we may observe that the *Bachet* scores lead eventually to a ranking result that is better correlated  with the given outranking relation than the previous *Copeland* ranking (+0.715 versus +0.463).

 A heatmap view on the performance tableau illustrates the actual quality of this *Bachet* ranking result.